leoxiaobin/pose.pytorch/README.md

-# pose.pytorch
+# Simple Baselines for Human Pose Estimation and Tracking
-Simple Baselines for Human Pose Estimation and Tracking
+Code will come soon